bitergia-analytics/bap-deployment-toolkit/docs/architecture_overview.md

 by [OpenSearch](https://opensearch.org/).

 The platform is deployed as a set of components.
 The diagram below shows how they interact with each other.
+By default, each component is deployed in different VMs but there is an option to deploy all components **on a single VM**.
+See these sections of [terraform](/docs/provision.md#deploy-all-bap-services-in-a-single-vm-opcional) and [ansible](/docs/deployment_and_config.md#deploy-all-bap-services-in-a-single-vm-optional).
 These components are:

 * **Control node**: its aim is to create the infrastructure and to provision the machines.
 It creates the other nodes using Google Cloud Platform APIs via